 Before this letter was finalized and handed to me for email distribution it went through multiple rounds of edits with the writer, editor and a few others.
-I was also involved in the initial review process as graphics were needed for this piece, which is not alway the case.
+I was also involved in the initial review process as graphics were needed for this piece, which is not always the case.
 I typically only get involved when the letter has been finalized.

 On first test proof from the email distribution program the writer decided to make additional edits, removing a couple of paragraphs, and the proofer gave a few small typos to correct.
 Given the edits I decided that another proofer was not needed so I proofed the changes I made and prepared the letter for distribution.